EMDK/docs/edge/source/api/barcode/ScanDataCollection-ScanData.md

 **public byte getRawData()**

 Returns the raw decoded data as byte array.
- The can application can use this raw data directly or can convert the byte array to a string using the named charset as shown below String encodeString =  new String(rawData, charset);
+ The application can use this raw data directly or can convert the byte array to a string using the named charset as shown below String encodeString =  new String(rawData, charset);